top of page

 D7FF7ACE-224D-43F6-9694-F228FDE0DC11_1_105_c.jpeg

 The art of the book thrives on paper made from plants.
-At Flight Path Press, each studio workshop revolves around the profile of a specific plant, providing participants an opportunity to transform plants into the visual and printed language of paper and books.
-Hands-on learning in the visual and literary arts is paired with topics in gardening and horticulture, ethnobotany and ecology.
+At Flight Path Press, each studio workshop provides participants an opportunity to transform plants into the visual and printed language of drawing, paper, and books.
+To sign up for a tailored workshop or to discuss a partnership or collaboration please contact Chelsea Herman at flightpathpress@gmail.com

 external-file_edited.jpg